 When children are involved in divorces, the Domestic Relations court takes extra precautions to ensure that the children are not adversely affected by the divorce.
 Most Domestic Relations courts require parents to separately attend a parenting class regarding this matter.

 In addition to determining the division of assets and debts, the Domestic Relations court must also determine the allocation of parental rights and responsibilities.
 This includes determining whether there should be shared parenting or sole custody, visitation schedules, and the allocation of expenses for the children, including child support.

-Our divorce Lawyer, Attorney Heather Johnston, handles all issues relating to Domestic Relations and Divorce with Children.
-You can contact her at 330-296-8000 (Ravenna Office) and 330-686-2890 (Stow Office) to book your case review.
+Our divorce lawyer handles all issues relating to Domestic Relations and Divorce with Children.
+You can contact us at 330-296-8000 (Ravenna Office) and 330-686-2890 (Stow Office) to book your case review.

 Information supplied in online forms is transmitted securely to Weisenburger Law Offices, LLC using Secure Sockets Layer (SSL).
 Ensuring that communications remain secure between users and the Web server is a critical issue.
 SSL is the protocol developed to transmit private information via the Internet.
 It works by using a public key to encrypt data that is transferred over the SSL connection.
 The key used for the encryption is contained in the site’s security certificate.
 This protects your login credentials, addresses, and other secure data.
 Please see

 Information provided to us is protected by the attorney-client privilege, which extends to all of our office staff.

 Any legal advice given is dependent upon the accuracy of the information you provide in this form.